Are you hunting for that dream role at a creative company? You'll need to dust off your old creative resume or CV and give it a modern refresh.

 The other thing you can do to personalize your resume is to include a photo.

-Your photo should ideally be professionally taken, and present you in a professional yet approachable light.
-A warm smile is great, but avoid manic laughter.
-Equally, a stony-faced, serious photo could be off-putting to an employer looking for a team-player.
+Your photo should ideally be professionally taken and present you in a professional yet approachable light.
+A warm smile is great but avoid manic laughter.
+Equally, a stony-faced, serious photo could be off-putting to an employer looking for a team player.
 A professional photographer will put you at ease and produce photos that look natural.

-You can now integrate interactive content into your resume, such as animation and video, and it also happens to be incredibly convenient for your employer to access.
+You can now integrate interactive content into your resume, such as animation and video.
+They also happen to be incredibly convenient for your employer to access.
 No fiddly email attachments or postal application, just click and go.
-Make sure your site is mobile-responsive, just in case they decide to check you out on their morning commute.
+Make sure your site is mobile-responsive in case they decide to check you out on their morning commute.

 If you’re trying to convince your future boss of your technical skills, moving your resume onto a digital platform (or even better, creating both a hard and soft copy of your application—you’ll have no complaints) is the perfect way of showcasing your digital skill set, before you’ve even got to the interview!

-Tip 11.
+Tip 13.
 Balance Creativity and Professionalism

 In this article I’ve shared with you a few tips for how you can give your resume a modern refresh, and how to make your application memorable and impressive.

 A final—and arguably most important—tip is to strike a fine-tuned balance between creativity and professionalism in your resume design.

 Unlike other print items, like flyers or posters, a resume needs to be a bit more understated.

 Before they’ve even met you in person an employer will make judgments about your personality and professional capabilities based on the look of your resume alone.
 So, make sure those first impressions are as positive as possible.
 It'll improve your chances of getting to the interview stage (where you'll, of course, wow the interviewer with your sparkling personality).